Teacher charged with killing four Dallas women held on $6.5 million bond

-DALLAS A 355-pound U.S. Army veteran was being held in Texas on $6.5 million bond on Monday, following last week's rampage that killed four women, including his estranged wife and girlfriend, officials said.
+DALLAS A 355-pound U.S. Army veteran was being held in Texas on $6.5 million (4.1 million pounds) bond on Monday, following last week's rampage that killed four women, including his estranged wife and girlfriend, officials said.

 Former teacher Erbie Bowser, 44, is charged with three counts of capital murder and two counts of aggravated assault for a shooting rampage that began at the Dallas home of his girlfriend and ended at the nearby home of his estranged wife.
 He was arraigned on the charges on Sunday, authorities said.